thegrumpys/odop/docs/About/experimental.md

 Most browser users are conditioned to use the browser "Refresh" a.k.a.
 "Reload" button as a means to recovery from various operational difficulties and anomalies.
 Unfortunately,
 using the browser Reload function with a single page web app such as ODOP will likely result in a complete reset of the main page and potential loss of a user's work since the last Save operation.
 Similarly, use of the browser "Back" function followed by "Forward" will likely result in reset of the main page.

+Separately,
+power failure, system crash or loss of network connectivity prevent a Save operation.

 Work on an AutoSave feature to partly mitigate these issues is currently in progress.
 Hopefully, this feature will be included in a near future release.